1) What is a Shipping API?

 - A financial tracker that operates via a cloud-based system

-USPS is one of the most prominent carriers in America, which is no surprise given the full-form of this initial is United States Postal Services.
-With over 50 years in the business, this free shipping API is known for having a wide reach across the country.
+7.9) USPS APIUSPS is one of the most prominent carriers in America, which is no surprise given that the complete form of this initiative is the United States Postal Services.
+With over 50 years in the business, this free shipping API is known for having a broad reach across the country.
 That being said, it isn’t known for having the easiest ecommerce shipping API to integrate with.
-In fact, shipping integration with this carrier is not advised for companies new to the ecommerce market.
-In case you are experienced enough to take the risk, here’s a few of the benefits you can enjoy:
+Shipping integration with this carrier is not advised for companies new to the ecommerce market.
+In case you are experienced enough to take the risk, here are a few of the benefits you can enjoy:

-- Address Validation systems that make sure orders are delivered to the right locations
+- Address Validation systems that make sure orders are delivered to the correct locations

-- Shipping rate calculators enabled by shipping Cost API, which includes rates determined via international shipping API as well.
+- Shipping rate calculators enabled by shipping Cost API, which includes rates determined via international shipping API.

-- Shipping Tracking API that sends regular tracking updates to both ecommerce businesses and their customers.
+- Shipping Tracking API that sends regular tracking updates to ecommerce businesses and their customers.

 - Options for scheduling pickups with carriers equipped to handle reverse logistics